Chanel Chance Eau Tendre EDT vs EDP

 As an Amazon Associate I earn from qualifying purchases.
 This means that if you click on an Amazon affiliate link on my pages, I receive a commission based on that qualified purchase.
 It doesn't cost you any more money and it helps keep the site running.

 Chanel’s Chance line has spawned plenty of best sellers.
 Eau Tendre is among them, which has spun off two such perfumes in the Eau de Toilette and eau de parfum versions.
-The question then becomes, which one do you go with?
+The questions then become, which one do you go with?
 What are the differences?
 Which smells better?
-Below is my take on the topic.
+Below is my take on the topic, after having tested out each of these Chanel’s.

 Tale of the Tape: Eau Tendre EDP vs EDT